GenesisFR/HowToBecomeGoodAtShooters/README.md

 - when a teammate is getting flanked and focused by a mob, you should help them by prioritizing that mob if you can
 - when a teammate is putting a mob under disabling status effects, you should focus on that mob
 - when you see a teammate is too busy holding a lane, you should hold his other lane if your build allows it
-- you can see when your teammates use their skills and when they are on cooldown by enabling group skill usage (Chat Settings > Combat Info > Group Skill Usage)
+- you can see when your teammates use their skills and when they're on cooldown by enabling group skill usage (Chat Settings > Combat Info > Group Skill Usage)

 ### Hunters
 - can hack any deployed skill (except traps) based on line of sight